 How to talk about safe sex with your partner?

 1- Keep yourself prepared first.
 Do not get to presume that your partner will not understand.
 Believe your relationship and go ahead with a positive heart.
 (7)

 2- Find the most suitable time when you and your partner both are relaxed.
 This way you both can focus on the benefits of safer sex or safe sex.
 Don’t be aggressive and stay calm while initiating the conversation.

 3- Show your partner the concern that you want to have safe sex for both of you.
 (8)

 Let them know that it is not only about you, it about both of you and your health.

 4- Give a clear statement that without protection; you are not going to have any sexual intercourse.
 Sometimes, you have to be a bit strong by mind, especially when it's about your sexual health.

 6- Find out all the methods, which you both can use with mutual concern.
 This will even not burden any of your pockets and you will enjoy finding how to have safe sex.

 Choose your time and words wisely.
-Talk to your partner and find best ways to have a safer sex.
+Talk to your partner and find the best ways to have safer sex.
 It will protect you from sexually transmitted diseases (STDs) and will help you avoid unplanned pregnancy.